 People ages 20 and older who are living with diabetes account for about 60 percent of non-traumatic lower-limb amputations, according to the Centers for Disease Control and Prevention’s (CDC) 2014 National Diabetes Statistics Report.

-“The CDC says the occurrence of diabetes-related foot and lower-leg amputation has decreased by 65 percent since 1996,” says Steven Gordon, DPM, a podiatrist at Reston, Manassas, and Leesburg Foot and Ankle centers and member of the American Podiatric Medical Association (APMA).
+“The CDC says the occurrence of diabetes-related foot and lower-leg amputation has decreased by 65 percent since 1996,” says Shaun Hafner, DPM, a podiatrist at Reston, Manassas, and Leesburg Foot and Ankle Centers and member of the American Podiatric Medical Association (APMA).
 “Working together, podiatrists and their patients with diabetes can reduce the number of amputations even more.”

 APMA offers advice to help people with diabetes protect their foot health:

 - Inspect your feet daily, checking the entire foot and all 10 toes for cuts, bruises, sores, or changes to the toenails, such as thickening or discoloration.
 Treat wounds immediately and see your podiatrist if a problem persists or infection is apparent.

 - Exercise by walking, which can help you maintain a healthy weight and improve circulation.
 Be sure to wear athletic shoes appropriate for the type of exercise you’re doing.

 - When you buy new shoes, have them properly measured and fitted.
 Foot size and shape can change over time, and ill-fitting shoes are a leading cause of foot pain and lesions.
 Certain types of shoes, socks, and custom orthotics are available for people with diabetes, and they may be covered under Medicare.
 You can find a list of podiatrist-approved footwear and products for people with diabetes on the APMA website, www.apma.org.

 - Keep your feet covered and never go barefoot, even at home.
 The risk of cuts and infection is too great.